 This was influenced by the '60s soul music Gabriel listened to as a teenager, in particular Otis Redding, who Peter saw perform at the Ram Jam club in London in 1967.
 The horn section was typical of this sound.

-This song is about sex; the lyrics are loaded with phallic symbols.
+This song is about sex, and the lyrics are loaded with phallic symbols.
 In addition to the word "sledgehammer," other references to the male member include the train, bumper cars, and the big dipper.
 The innuendo was typical of the blues music Gabriel drew from.

 Gabriel said regarding the theme of this song: "Sometimes sex can break through barriers when other forms of communication are not working too well."